Content on this page was generated by AI and has not been manually reviewed.

 Windows: Step-by-step setup DNS server on Windows Server

 Note: If you’re using Windows 11/10, you’ll likely install a third-party DNS server like BIND for Windows or run Windows Server in a VM.
-How to Get an Active Discord Server: The Ultimate Guide to Growing and Engaging Communities
+Master the art of retrieving data from multiple tables in sql server: Joins, Subqueries, CTEs, and Performance Tips 2026

 Step 1: Install the DNS Server role Windows Server